sdcote/kestrel/README.md

 The above will keep a broker running in the background on the localhost with the management console running on http://localhost:15672.
 The login of `guest:guest` will allow management of the broker and connection via the API.

 # Build Notes
 Everything is built with Gradle.
-This project included the Gradle 5 wrapper to make it easier for new developers to compile
+This project includes the Gradle 5 wrapper to make it easier for new developers to compile.

+The build contains both unit and integration tests.
+Both run as part of the normal build process.

 ## Integration Tests
 The integration tests expect a RabbitMQ broker running on the localhost bound to port 5672, with a user of guest:guest.
 Many will find using Docker to run the broker the easiest way to satisfy this requirement.
 Automated builds should execute a broker before running the tests.